compmem/ptsa/docs/index.rst

 Documentation
 =============

 * :ref:`Main data structures in ptsa <dimarray>`: The documentation for AttrArray, Dim, and DimArray -- powerful data structures based on NumPy ndarrays.

-* :ref:`TimeSeries data structure <timeseries>`: The documentation of TimeSeries, a subclass of DimArray for storing and analyzing data with a time dimension.
+* :ref:`Analysis of time series data <timeseries>`: The documentation of TimeSeries, a subclass of DimArray for storing and analyzing data with a time dimension.

 .. * `Installation Instructions`: to come...
 * :ref:`Developer Guidelines <devguide>` (information for people contributing code)

 .. * `API Reference`_ (comprehensive and up-to-date information about the details
 ..   of the implementation)
 * :ref:`genindex` (access by keywords)